No bounded geometry wandering domains for sufficiently regular automorphisms: Proofs of Theorems and

 Using the fact that a quasiconformal map of $\hC$ is quasisymmetric and applying Lemma~\ref{L:EqvExt2}, we conclude that the restriction of each $h\in H_G$ to $S'$ has a $G$-equivariant quasiconformal extension $h_G$ to $\hC$.
 Equivariance of $h_G$, in turn, guarantees that if $\dee B_i,\ i\in \tilde I$, is an arbitrary peripheral circle of $S'$ and $g\in G$ is arbitrary, then $h_G(g(\dee B_i))$ is a geometric circle in $\hC$.
 Indeed, the equivariance of $h_G$ gives

 for some $g'\in G$.
 Since $h(\dee B_i)$ is a peripheral circle of $S'$, and $g'$ is a M\"obius transformation, the claim follows.

-We now argue that each $h_G$ is conformal almost everywhere, and hence conformal by Weyl's lemma; cf.~\cite[Lemma~3.2]{Me19}.
-Since $h_G$ is quasiconformal, it is differentiable almost everywhere in $\C$.
+\begin{lemma} Each $h_G$ is a M\"obius transformation. \end{lemma} \begin{proof} Since $h_G$ is quasiconformal, it is differentiable almost everywhere in $\C$.
 Thus it is enough to show that $h_G$ is conformal at almost every point $p$ of differentiability.
 We consider the following two cases: either $p$ belongs to the dissipative part of $G$, i.e., $p\in g(S')$ for some $g\in G$, or $p$ is in the conservative part, i.e., there exists a sequence $(g_k)_{k\in\N}$ of elements of $G$ such that $p\in B_{i_k},\ k\in\N$, where $B_{i_k}$ is a complementary disk component of $g_k(S')$.
-In the latter case, the denseness of the dissipative part of $G$ gives $\{p\}=\cap_{k\in\N} B_{i_k}$.
+In the latter case, the density of the dissipative part of $G$ gives $\{p\}=\cap_{k\in\N} B_{i_k}$.
 The first case is only relevant when $S'$, and hence the dissipative part, has positive measure, while the second case needs to be considered only when the conservative part has positive measure.

 We start with the first case, i.e., we assume that $S'$ has positive measure and $p\in g(S')$ for some $g\in G$.
 We may further assume that $p$ is a Lebesgue density point of $g(S')$ because such points form a set of full measure.
 But, since $g$ is a M\"obius transformation and $h_G$ is $G$-equivariant and conformal along $S'$, the map $h_G$ is conformal at almost every such point $p$ in the dissipative part of $G$.